 Since then I have become a master saver.
 For years before becoming parents, my husband and I saved over 50% of our take-home income which has allowed us to travel extensively whilst purchasing a portfolio of investment properties.
-We are well on the way to real wealth, and it all started with $10 per week.
+We are well on the way to real wealth, and it started with just $10 per week.

 How to Start Saving Money

 Whether it’s debt repayment or savings.
-You could choose to allocate 90% of extras towards debt and 10% to savings, whatever works for you.
+You could choose to allocate 90% of extra income towards debt and 10% to savings, whatever works for you.
 Here’s what I did.

-Quick Ways to Free up Cash for Savings
+6 Quick Ways to Free up Cash for Savings